signalfx/splunk-otel-collector/internal/receiver/smartagentreceiver/README.md

 # SignalFx Smart Agent Receiver

+> **Note:** The SignalFx Smart Agent receiver is only supported on x86_64/amd64 platforms.

 The Smart Agent Receiver allows you to utilize existing [SignalFx Smart Agent monitors](https://github.com/signalfx/signalfx-agent#monitors) as OpenTelemetry Collector metric receivers.
-It assumes that you have a properly configured environment with a functional [Smart Agent release bundle](https://github.com/signalfx/signalfx-agent/releases/latest) on your system, which is already provided for supported Splunk Distribution of OpenTelemetry Collector [installation paths](https://github.com/signalfx/splunk-otel-collector#getting-started).
+It assumes that you have a properly configured environment with a functional [Smart Agent release bundle](https://github.com/signalfx/signalfx-agent/releases/latest) on your system, which is already provided for x86_64/amd64 Splunk Distribution of OpenTelemetry Collector [installation paths](https://github.com/signalfx/splunk-otel-collector#getting-started).

 **Beta: All Smart Agent monitors are supported at this time.
 Configuration and behavior may change without notice.**